 Click on the link below to view a sequel to one of the most popular NOVA videos of all time, "Miracle of Life."
-The program tracks human development from embryo to newborn using the extraordinary microimagery of
+The program human tracks development from embryo to using newborn extraordinary microimagery of

 Swedish photographer Lennart Nilsson.